veit/python-basics-tutorial/docs/document/index.rst

 .. note::
-   If the content of ``long_description`` in ``setup()`` is written in reStructured Text, it is displayed as well-formatted HTML on ther :term:`Python Package Index` (:term:`PyPI`).
+   If the content of ``long_description`` in ``setup()`` is written in reStructured Text, it is displayed as well-formatted HTML on the :term:`Python Package Index` (:term:`PyPI`).

 Other documentation tools